madhur/madhur.github.com/_posts/2021-05-16-handling-distributed-transactions-rollback.markdown

 The problem with this approach is that since the database was unavailable intermittently, this database status update also is going to result in a failure in most probability.

-* The order solution is to drop a message after operation 10 into a kafka queue, where this message would be picked up by a consumer and would try to retry operation 10 after some delay.
+* The other solution is to drop a message after operation 10 into a kafka queue, where this message would be picked up by a consumer and would try to retry operation 10 after some delay.
 If the operation succeeds, the asynchronous notification to be sent to the user that the money has been refunded.

 <img src='/images/Blog/orderflow3.png'  />